9 Low-Cost Marketing Ideas for Self Storage

 2. Finding Movers Early On

 Sign up for newsletters with your local estate agents to be notified when there is a new property for sale in your area.
-Then, find a creative, memorable, and GDPR-compliant way to make them aware you can help when it is time to move.
+Then, find a creative, memorable way to make them aware you can help when it is time to move (for EU operators, make sure it's GDPR-compliant).
 You could drop off a special offer in the mailbox at the property or go a step further and include a fridge magnet or something else with retention value to make sure that you are at the top of their mind when it’s time to find storage for their move.

 3. HR Departments